patrickjamesmarcellana/IEEEBinary128Converter/README.md

 https://github.com/lordpinpin/Binary128Converter/assets/113344400/bbafd880-ebaf-429a-a3a9-8e2dc46ae666

+The project demo video shows the compilation of the program and demonstrates possible test cases and scenarios using different input values.
 Alternatively, the project demo video can be viewed on [YouTube](https://www.youtube.com/watch?v=QbLP0B4on_g).

+# Output Deliverables

+All the output deliverables including the screenshots of the program with different input values for test cases can be found in the output directory.

 ## Dependencies